BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'configure sap mbc for the customers company code', gaining insight or progressing in your evaluation.

-## Set up bank accounts and communication channels for 3 banks <!-- dc-card: {"label": ["realize phase"], "cardName": "Set up bank accounts and communication channels for 3 banks"} dc-card -->
+## Set up bank accounts and communication channels for 3 banks

 ### Set up bank accounts and communication channels for 3 banks